-The Synchrophasor Grid Monitoring and Automation (SyGMA) laboratory is a new facility located at the San Diego Supercomputer Center (SDSC) at the University of California San Diego (UCSD).
-The SyGMA lab is a key player in the emerging technology on electric grid instrumentation and the research in this lab develops new data processing, modeling and model validation applications based on synchrophasor measurements for advanced grid monitoring and automatic control of electric networks.
+The Synchrophasor Grid Monitoring and Automation (SyGMA) lab is a key player in the emerging technology on electric grid instrumentation.
+Research in this lab develops new data processing, modeling and model validation applications based on synchrophasor measurements for advanced grid monitoring and automatic control of electric networks.

 The need for speed in phasor data processing